MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- No more Reviewer #2: Subverting Automatic Paper-Reviewer Assignment using Adversarial Learning. [[paper]](https://arxiv.org/abs/2303.14443)
+  - Thorsten Eisenhofer, Erwin Quiring, Jonas Möller, Doreen Riepel, Thorsten Holz, Konrad Rieck. *USENIX Security Symposium 2023*
+  - Key Word: Adversarial Attacks; Paper-Reviewer Assignment.
+  - <details><summary>Digest</summary> The number of papers submitted to academic conferences is steadily rising in many scientific disciplines.
+To handle this growth, systems for automatic paper-reviewer assignments are increasingly used during the reviewing process.
+These systems use statistical topic models to characterize the content of submissions and automate the assignment to reviewers.
+In this paper, we show that this automation can be manipulated using adversarial learning.
+We propose an attack that adapts a given paper so that it misleads the assignment and selects its own reviewers.
+Our attack is based on a novel optimization strategy that alternates between the feature space and problem space to realize unobtrusive changes to the paper.

 - Generalist: Decoupling Natural and Robust Generalization. [[paper]](https://arxiv.org/abs/2303.13813) [[code]](https://github.com/PKU-ML/Generalist)
   - Hongjun Wang, Yisen Wang. *CVPR 2023*
   - Key Word: Adversarial Training; Weight Averaging.